tnn4/poke-rs-api/README.md

 ---

-## Details
+## Serving the API over the Internet

-This backend is meant to be used with a reverse proxy like [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), or [Apache proxy server](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) or used standalone for local development.
-It simply listens on `localhost:<port>` and serves JSON for the request at its endpoint at `http://localhost:<port>/pokeapi/v2/<endpoint>/<id>`.
+The server listens on `localhost:<port>` and serves JSON for the request at its endpoint at `http://localhost:<port>/pokeapi/v2/<endpoint>/<id>` so this has to be combined with a reverse proxy like [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), or [Apache proxy server](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) to serve data over the internet securely.

 The default port is `3001` but can be changed with an argument when running the server.